Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €150–600/night | Location: Derb Snane, central Medina

-Dar Darma is among the finest small riads in the Medina — the extraordinary artistic direction (the riad is essentially a curated gallery of Moroccan contemporary art and craft), the beautiful plunge pool, and the extraordinary personal service of an 8-room property.
+Dar Darma is among the best small riads in the Medina, functioning almost as a curated gallery of Moroccan contemporary art and craft.
+It has a beautiful plunge pool and the kind of personal service that comes naturally to an 8-room property.

 Palmeraie Resorts